androbi-com/iot-docker/readme.md

 I wanted to include the possibility to access the mqtt server from outside my local network without using a vpn.
 This requires careful security considerations (we need tls for the mqtt service and all other services must be protected).
-For this reason I employ `traefik` as a "gate keeper".
+For this reason I employ `traefik` as a "gate keeper" which handles the certificates via https://letsencrypt.org/ and restricts access to the local resources.

 `node-red` comes with a flow and a dashboard preinstalled that checks the current connection status with the mqtt server.
 After starting